 - The objective is to multiply the performance in the manufacture of chip wafers through its own patented system with the most cutting-edge technology worldwide in the measurement of deformation of silicon wafers.

-- Minister Óscar López highlighted this investment as key to “manufacturing the most efficient and fast equipment in the world in chip production” and thus accelerate the strategy of reindustrialization and technological sovereignty of Europe”.
+- Minister Óscar López has highlighted this investment as key to “manufacture the most efficient and fast equipment in the world in chip production” and thus accelerate the strategy of reindustrialization and technological sovereignty of Europe”.

-La Laguna (Tenerife), January 9, 2025.- The Minister for Digital Transformation and Public Function, Óscar López, has announced in the Canary Islands the entry of SETT (Spanish Society for Technological Transformation) in the Spanish company WOOPTIX, with an initial public co-investment of 4 million euros.
+La Laguna (Tenerife), January 9, 2025.- The Minister for Digital Transformation and Public Service, Óscar López, has announced in the Canary Islands the entry of SETT (Spanish Society for Technological Transformation) into the Spanish company WOOPTIX, with an initial public coinvestment of 4 million euros.
 The commitment to this company of manufacture of equipment for the production of semiconductors seeks to multiply the capabilities of chip manufacturing and accelerate the reindustrialization of Spain and its technological sovereignty.

-López has announced it from the facilities of the company itself, which emerged as a spin-off from the University of La Laguna in the Canary Islands, and which is constituted as a pioneer and unique company in Spain in semiconductor metrology, an essential technique for the control of the process of production of wafers that each time house smaller chips and require more efficient measurement systems.
+López has announced it from the facilities of the company itself, which emerged as a spin-off of the University of La Laguna in the Canary Islands, and which is a pioneering company and unique in Spain in semiconductor metrology, an essential technique for the control of the process of production of wafers that increasingly house smaller chips and require more efficient measurement systems.

 The government aims to achieve a global competitive advantage with this investment in WOOPTIX, which has patented its own unique system of measurement and processing of the wafer, essential for the optimization of semiconductor manufacturing processes.
-Factories using Wooptix technology are able to perform the measurement of wafers by acquiring more than 16 million data points with sub-nanometer height resolution, which allows the topography of silicon wafers, essential for semiconductor processing, to be calibrated more accurately and faster than the competition.
+Factories using Wooptix technology are able to perform the measurement of wafers by acquiring more than 16 million data points with sub-nanometric height resolution, which allows the topography of silicon wafers, essential for the production of semiconductors, to be calibrated more accurately and faster than the competition.

-The minister has celebrated the “success story” represented by Wooptix: “From the increase in the commitment to research and its transfer of knowledge from the University to the company, through the strategy of reindustrializing Spain towards the technological, to the territorial structuring of government investments aimed at the economic sectors of the future”.
+The minister has celebrated the “success story” represented by Wooptix: “From the increase in the commitment to research and its transfer of knowledge from the University to the company, through the strategy of reindustrializing Spain towards the technological, to the territorial structuring of the investments of the Government directed to the economic sectors of the future”.

 In this regard, Óscar López stressed that “this project offers the possibility of incorporating important industrial capacities for the different Spanish semiconductor ecosystems.
-And it is especially important for the Canaries, increasing the technological fabric of the area and the generation of employment in the islands in a leading sector and of high added value”.
+And it is especially important for the Canary Islands, increasing the technological fabric of the area and generating employment in the islands in a leading sector and high added value”.

 23.5 million for the connectivity of the Institute of Astrophysics of the Canary Islands.